rvbug/neovim/README.md

 # Introduction
 A fork of VIM, Neovim is brilliant, blazingly fast, highly configurable modal editor.
-This repo helps you get started with using Neovim, give you practical tips and provide necessary instructions to customise the way you want it.
+This repo helps you get started with using Neovim, giving you practical tips and provide necessary instructions to customise your IDE way you want it.

+I have tried configuring Neovim using Package Manager like with Packer & Vim Plug but have found Lazy to be more structured.

 Here's the snapshot of my configuration in action.